-1. Lots of ways to work
+1. Lots of Ways to Work

-One of the best things about a career in IT is just how broad the ranges of opportunity are.
+One of the best things about a career in IT is just how broad the ranges of opportunities are.
 There are a lot of different skills that can all make you instantly employable.
 It could be mastering a computer language.
 It could be working with 3D models.
 It might be training as a data analyst.

 Not only are there a lot of different jobs to go into, but there are also a lot of ways to learn.
 If it’s a language or programming tools you want to learn, you can easily do it online for free.
-Whereas, if you want to work in a more specific field, like as a computer networking specialist, there are courses that can help you.
+Whereas, if you want to work in a more specific field, like a computer networking specialist, there are courses that can help you.

-2. Plenty of demand
+2. Plenty of Demand

 In case it isn’t obvious already, there is a lot of demand for those with IT skills.
 The bigger a company grows, the larger its dependence on tech tends to be.
 Any of the top job search sites, in any country, is likely to be rife with IT jobs.
 In fact, in a lot of countries, there is a skills gap that requires more workers.
-Which means that techies have a lot of opportunity not just to work, but to travel for their work as well.
+This means that techies have a lot of opportunities not just to work, but to travel for their work as well.